François V de Beauharnais: Marriages and issue

-On Henriette's death, François de Beauharnais in 1796 married Désirée Eugénie Tascher de La Pagerie (1739–1803).
+On Henriette's death, François de Beauharnais in 1796 married Marie Euphémie Désirée Tascher de la Pagerie (1739–1803), an aunt of Josephine de Beauharnais.

 Life

 In 1751, he was made chef d'escadre des vaisseaux du roi, then governor of Martinique.
 On 20 April 1752, he acquired the château de La Ferté-Avrain, which had recently been rebuilt.
 In recognition of his services to France, on 7 July 1764 Louis XV promoted him to the status of marquis, allowing him to raise his lands at La Ferté-Avrain into the marquisat.
 From then on, La Ferté-Avrain was called La Ferté-Beauharnais after him.

-Genealogy
+Royal descendants

 François V de Beauharnais is the ancestor of Nicolas of Leuchtenberg, Napoleon III and the current royal houses of Norway, Sweden, Denmark, Luxembourg, and Belgium through Josephine of Leuchtenberg, later Queen of Sweden.